 Empowering individuals to take control of their future involves asserting their autonomy and agency by expressing their preferences, making decisions, and appointing trusted supporters to assist them when needed.
 This sense of empowerment allows individuals to maintain a sense of dignity, self-determination, and independence, even in challenging circumstances.

 These methods also provide peace of mind.
 By proactively planning for the future and documenting their wishes, individuals can alleviate anxiety and uncertainty about what lies ahead.
-Similarly, loved ones can take comfort in knowing that they are honoring the individual’s wishes and respecting their autonomy, even if difficult decisions need to be made in the future.
+Similarly, loved ones take comfort in knowing they honor the individual’s wishes and respect their autonomy, even if they must make difficult decisions in the future.
 This sense of reassurance fosters greater emotional well-being, resilience, and preparedness for all parties involved.

 In conclusion, supported decision-making and advance directives offer numerous benefits beyond avoiding guardianship.
-By embracing these concepts and engaging in proactive planning, individuals can assert their autonomy, dignity, and agency in decision-making, ensuring their wishes are honored and respected throughout their lives.
+When individuals embrace these concepts and engage in proactive planning, they assert their autonomy, dignity, and agency in decision-making, ensuring others honor and respect their wishes throughout their lives.